 Keep your pattern close at hand

-Reading a crochet cable pattern can be a little tricky because they are often times pretty wordy, especially if it is bigger project like and afghan.
-I like to have a large print paper copy near by that I can mark my progress.
+Reading a crochet cable pattern can be a little tricky because they are oftentimes pretty wordy, especially if it is a bigger project like an afghan.
+I like to have a large print paper copy nearby that I can mark my progress.
 I cross off parts of the pattern as I complete them.

 Picking the right tools

 When you are just starting out with crochet cable stitches it is important to pick a yarn weight and fiber you are familiar with using.
 I would not recommend using stiff cotton or highly textured yarn for your first project.
 Also, make sure you are using a hook size appropriate for your yarn, not too big or too small.

 Bonus tip: Use a yarn that can hold up to frogging (aka taking out stitches) because let’s face it mistakes happen, especially when we are learning new things.

 Color is also important.
 You want to be able to see your stitches (and all the pretty texture!) so be sure to pick a yarn that is a little lighter in color.
 Black is probably not the best choice.
 I would also stay away from highly variegated yarns because the patterning will get lost in the colors.
 Self-striping yarns, like Caron Cakes and such work out well though!

 Usually setting up the cables is the most difficult part of crocheting cable stitches but once you get the first row done you will continue to build off those first post stitches.

 And as with anything, it takes practice to learn a new skill.